Table of Contents

-In addition, it is important to test all hormones together since they are highly dependent on one other.
-This should include testosterone, progesterone, 3 types of estrogen, DHEA, 4 daily cortisol levels, and DHT.
+It is important to test all hormones together since they are highly dependent on one other.
+This should include testosterone, progesterone, 3 types of estrogen, DHEA, and possibly DHT.
 Also, keep in mind that problems with cortisol levels lead to symptoms throughout the body.

 For those with autoimmune issues, food proteins that resemble enzymes, tissues, organs in the body can initiate an immune response.
-The autoimmune testing looks at 24 organs/enzymes throughout the body for help uncover autoimmune issues.
+This autoimmune testing looks at 24 organs/enzymes throughout the body for help uncover autoimmune issues.
 Additionally, testing can be performed to uncover triggers such as chemical or pathogenic load.

 Diagnostics Solutions GI Map uses DNA to determine if bacteria, yeast, parasite or viral issues may be the source of GI issues.
 There are 100 trillion cells in your body, but only one in ten is human.
 The rest are bacteria, fungi, viruses and other microorganisms, i.e. your microflora.
 Any imbalance in the ratio of these may lead to symptoms both inside and outside the GI system.

 It also provides additional gut health information related to digestion, immune response, inflammation, and GI markers.